Optimization Insights into Deep Diagonal Linear Networks: Deep Diagonal Linear Networks

 where $W_j$ is the matrix containing the weights of the $j$-th layer.

-One can notice that by assuming \ref{eq:assumption1}, the second claim of Proposition \ref{prop:u2} ensures that for each component $i$, only one layer $j$ can cross zero (and this layer is the one with the minimal absolute value at initialization).
+Back to Proposition \ref{prop:u2}, we note that, by Assumption \ref{eq:assumption1}, the second claim ensures that for each component $i$, only one layer $j$ can cross zero (and this layer is the one with the minimal absolute value at initialization).
 This phenomenon can be observed in Figure \ref{fig:cross} where for the first component, only the third layer changes its sign throughout the training process.
-This layer is that with minimal absolute value at initialization.
+This layer is the one with minimal absolute value at initialization.